binkley/modern-java-practices/README.md

   tools for Java/JVM projects

-I want to help with the question: I am at Day 1 on my project ("day 0" for those pedants like myself ☺): How do I start with a build that supports real coding?
+I want to help with the question: I am at Day 1 on my project ("day 0" for those pedants like myself): How do I start with a build that supports real coding?
 And if I'm at "Day X" (`X` > 1), how do I improve my current build?

 For Java/JVM projects, **use Gradle or Maven**.
 The article doesn't cover